fabric-testbed/fabfed/README.md

 fabfed --help
 fabfed workflow --help
 fabfed sessions --help
-fabfed -h
 ```

 # <a name="operate"></a>Operation Instructions
+- [ ] Fabfed worflow configuration is specified across one or more <i>.fab<i> files.
+Fabfed does not care how these files  are named.
+Fabfed simply loads all the .fab configuration files, assembles them and parses the assembled configuration.
 - [ ] Fabfed will pickup any file ending with the <b>.fab</b> extension in the directory specified by
 the <i>--config-dir</i>.
-If this option is not present it is assumed to be a the current
+If this option is not present, the current directory is used.
-directory.
-- [ ] The --var-file option is used to override any unbound variables.
-It is optional.
+- [ ] The --var-file option can be used to override the default value of any variable.
+It consists of a set of key-value pairs with each pair written as ```key: value```.
+At runtime, all variables found in an assembled configuration must have a value other than ```None```.
+The parser will halt and throw an exeption otherwise.
 - [ ] The --session is a friendly name used to track a given workflow.
-- [ ] Use the --help option if in doubt.
+- [ ] Use the --help options shown above if in doubt.

 ```
-fabfed workflow --config-dir some_dir --var-file vars.yml --session test-chi -validate
+fabfed workflow --config-dir some_dir --var-file some_var_file.yml --session some_session -validate

-fabfed workflow --config-dir some_dir --var-file vars.yml --session test-chi -apply
+fabfed workflow --config-dir some_dir --var-file some_var_file.yml --session some_session  -apply

-fabfed workflow --config-dir some_dir --var-file vars.yml --session test-chi -show
+fabfed workflow --config-dir some_dir --var-file some_var_file.yml --session some_session -show

-fabfed workflow --config-dir some_dir --var-file vars.yml --session test-chi -destroy
+fabfed workflow --config-dir some_dir --var-file some_var_file.yml --session some_session -destroy

 fabfed sessions -show
 ```